Testing Community Structures for Hypergraphs: Introduction.

 Next, let us review uniform hypergraphs with a planted partitioning structure, also known as stochastic block model (SBM).
 For any positive integers $n,m,k$ with $m,k\ge2$, and positive sequences $0<q_n<p_n<1$ (possibly depending on $n$), let $\mathcal{H}_m^k(n,p_n,q_n)$ denote a $m$-uniform hypergraph of $n$ vertices and $k$ balanced communities, in which $p_n$ ($q_n$) represents the hyperedge probability within (between) communities.
 More explicitly, any vertex $i\in[n]\equiv\{1,2,\dots,n\}$ is assigned, independently and uniformly at random, a label $\sigma_i\in[k]\equiv\{1,2,\dots,k\}$, and then each possible hyperedge $(i_1,i_2,\dots, i_m)$ is included with probability $p_n$ if $\sigma_{i_1}=\sigma_{i_2}=\dots=\sigma_{i_m}$ and with probability $q_n$ otherwise.
 In particular, $\mathcal{H}_2^2(n,p_n,q_n)$ (with $m=k=2$) reduces to the ordinary bisection stochastic block models considered by \cite{MNS15,YFS18a}.
 Let $A\in\{0,1\}^{ \underbrace{n\times n\times\dots\times n}_m}$ denote the symmetric adjacency tensor of order $m$ associated with $\mathcal{H}_m^k(n,p_n,q_n)$.
 By symmetry we mean that $A_{i_1i_2\dots i_m}=A_{\psi(i_1)\psi(i_2)\dots\psi(i_m)}$ for any permutation $\psi$ of $(i_1,i_2,\dots,i_m)$.
 For convenience, assume $A_{i_1i_2\dots i_m}=0$ if $i_s=i_t$ for some distinct $s, t\in\{1,2,\dots,m\}$, i.e., the hypergraph has no self-loops.
 Conditional on $\sigma_1,\ldots,\sigma_n$, the $A_{i_1i_2\dots i_m}$'s, with $i_1,\ldots,i_m$ pairwise distinct, are assumed to be independent following the distribution below:

 where $\sigma=(\sigma_1,\ldots,\sigma_n)$,

 In other words, each possible hyperedge $(i_1,\ldots,i_m)$ is included with probability $p_n$ if the vertices $i_1,\ldots,i_m$ belong to the same community, and with probability $q_n$ otherwise.
 Let $\mathcal{H}_m(n,\frac{p_n+(k^{m-1}-1)q_n}{k^{m-1}})$ denote the $m$-uniform hypergraph without community structure, i.e., an Erd\"{o}s-R\'{e}nyi model in which each possible hyperedge is included with common probability $\frac{p_n+(k^{m-1}-1)q_n}{k^{m-1}}$.
 We consider such a special choice of hyperedge probability in order to make the model have the same average degree as $\mathcal{H}_m^k(n,p_n,q_n)$.
 In particular, $\mathcal{H}_2(n,\frac{p_n+(k-1)q_n}{k})$ with $m=2$ becomes the traditional Erd\"{o}s-R\'{e}nyi model that has been well studied in ordinary graph literature; see \cite{B01,BE76, FM15,erdos60,W99}.
-Nonuniform hypergraphs can be simply viewed as a superposition of uniform ones; see Section \ref{sec:non:uniform}.
+Non-uniform hypergraphs can be simply viewed as a superposition of uniform ones; see Section \ref{sec:non:uniform}.
+Throughout this paper, we assume $k$ and $m$ are fixed constants independent of $n$.

 Given an observed adjacency tensor $A$, \textit{does $A$ represent a hypergraph that exhibits community structure?} In the present setting, this problem can be formulated as testing the following hypothesis: